mxagar/customer_churn_production/README.md

 This repository contains a project that analyzes and predicts **Customer Churn** using the [Credit Card Customers](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/code) dataset from [Kaggle](https://www.kaggle.com/).

 Data analysis, modeling and inference pipelines are implemented in the project to end up with an interpretable model that is also able to predict customer churn.
-However, the focus of the project are neither the business case nor the analysis and modeling techniques; instead, **the goal is to provide with a boilerplate that shows how to transform a research notebook into a development/production environment code**.
+However, the focus of the project are neither the business case nor the analysis and modeling techniques; instead, **the goal is to provide with a boilerplate that shows how to transform a research notebook into a development/production environment code using as few additional tools as possible**.
 Concretely, the research notebook [churn_notebook.ipynb](churn_notebook.ipynb) is transformed into a python package contained in [customer_churn](customer_churn).

 Note that not all aspects necessary in a ML worklflow are covered:

 - The Exploratory Data Analysis (EDA) and Feature Engineering (FE) done during the data processing are very simple.
 - The generated artifacts are not tracked or versioned (e.g., model-pipelines, processed data, etc.)
-- No through deployment nor API are performed, although Docker packaging is introduced.
+- No thorough deployment nor API are created, although [docker](https://www.docker.com) containerization is introduced.
 - etc.

 If you are interested in some of the aforementioned topics, you can visit other of my boilerplate projects listed in the section [Interesting Links](#interesting-links).
+However, let me reiterate the leitmotiv of this repository: **production-level data science code with as few tools as possible** :smile:

 The starter code comes from a [Udacity Machine Learning DevOps Engineer Nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) project, although the initial status was substantially changed.